Microsoft/azure-docs.pt-pt/articles/iot-pnp/quickstart-connect-pnp-device-solution-csharp.md

     Enter any key to finish
     ```

-1. Vá para o terminal do _dispositivo_ , você verá que o comando foi confirmado:
+1. Vá ao terminal do _dispositivo,_ veja que o comando foi reconhecido:

     ```cmd/sh
     Command - blink was invoked from the service